 So!
 Groundwork for the next step.

 Does anyone want to set up a thing? a housing project, a low-fuss mini-utopia?
+Can we design our own community?
 Anyone in for a long-haul bit of building the future we want to live in?

 Desires (for me):